Skip to product information

 W.E.B.
 Du Bois's Data Portraits is the first complete publication of W.E.B.
 Du Bois's groundbreaking charts, graphs, and maps presented at the 1900 Paris Exposition.

-- Colorful graphs and charts are mesmerizing pieces of art in their own right
+• Colorful graphs and charts that are mesmerizing pieces of art in their own right

-- Includes contributions from Aldon Morris, Silas Munro, and Mabel O. Wilson
+• Contributions from renowned scholars and educators Aldon Morris, Silas Munro, and Mabel O. Wilson

-Author: The W E B Du Bois Center at the Universi
+Author: The W. E. B. Du Bois Center at the Unive

 Publisher: Princeton Architectural Press